nrfconnect/sdk-nrf/samples/bluetooth/peripheral_nfc_pairing/README.rst

 The NFC Poller Device can have the Handover Requester or Handover Selector Device role.
 The role is assumed based on the first NDEF message from the NFC Tag.

-This sample can be configured to take the Connection Handover Selector role or the Connection Requester role.
+You can configure this sample to take the Connection Handover Selector role or the Connection Requester role.
 The Connection Handover Selector role is default for this sample.
 You can change the default role by choosing ``CONFIG_NFC_TAG_CH_SELECTOR`` or ``CONFIG_NFC_TAG_CH_REQUESTER``.